DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxSlideOut/dxSlideOut.md

 ---
 ---
 ##### shortDescription
-The **SlideOut** widget is a classic slide-out menu paired with a view.
+The **SlideOut** UI component is a classic slide-out menu paired with a view.
 An end user opens the menu by swiping away the view.

 ##### lib
 dx.all.js